‘Bold & The Beautiful’ Daily Spoilers For January 25-29: Paris Exposes Zoe Who Seduces Zende, Ridge Finds Out

 Zoe takes a chance on love when she shows Zende the delayed text.
 She wants him to admit that he has feelings for her.

-Ridge has picked up on the vibe between Zende and Zoe and questions his nephew about their relationship.
+Ridge has picked up on the vibe between Zende and Zoe, and questions his nephew about their relationship.
 He finds himself in a tricky spot after Carter asks him to be his best man.

 Wednesday, January 27 –Dollar Bill Goes All In